uperera/test-datalab/Code-Book.md

-##DATA DICTIONARY - RESULTS
+##DATA DICTIONARY for Tiday Dataset RESULTS

 *Column 1*

-Activity	- Factor variable with 6 levels from 1 to 6 labled as follows:
+Activity	- Factor variable with 6 levels labled as follows:
 		       1   WALKING
 		       2   WALKING UPSTAIRS
 		       3   WALKING DOWNSTAIRS
 		       4   SITTING
 		       5   STANDING
 		       6   LAYING
-		 These are the 6 activities carried out by the 30 volunteers in the experiment.
+		 (These are the 6 activities carried out by the 30 volunteers in the experiment)

 *Column 2*